wangkaikaikai/SCIP-system/README.md

 ### 5. SCG Module

 The SCG module is used for mechanical cardiac activity sensing.
-It usually relies on motion or vibration sensing components to acquire seismocardiography-related signals.
+It relies on motion sensing components to acquire seismocardiography-related signals.

 Main functions include:

 - SCG signal acquisition
 - Motion or vibration sensing
-- I2C/SPI communication with the core controller
+- I2C communication with the core controller
 - Support for mechanical cardiac activity analysis

 ### 6. Expansion Interfaces